-The influenza vaccine can be given at any time during pregnancy.
-It is preferable to give the vaccine as soon as the vaccine is available (usually from early March) well before the start of the influenza season.
+Influenza vaccination can be given at any time during pregnancy.
+It is preferable to vaccinate as soon as the vaccine is available (usually from March), well before the start of winter.
 The funded vaccine is available through to 31 December.

 Yes.
-The influenza vaccine does not increase the risk of miscarriage.
+Influenza vaccination does not increase the risk of miscarriage.
 However, catching influenza can increase the risk.

-Yes, it is safe for you to have the influenza vaccine.
-Breastfeeding may also offer some initial protection to your baby.
-However your baby will have more protection if you are vaccinated in pregnancy.
+It is safe for a breastfeeding woman to have the influenza vaccination.
+Breastfeeding may offer some initial influenza protection to her baby.
+However, babies will have more protection if their mother is vaccinated during pregnancy.

 Is the influenza vaccine a live vaccine?

-No. Vaccines used in New Zealand are preservative free.
+No. The vaccine used in New Zealand is preservative free.

 Yes.
 Influenza infection rates are generally highest in children, and they are a major source of the spread of influenza.
 The influenza virus may be found in respiratory secretions (breathing, coughing and sneezing) for two weeks or longer in children.
-In particular, young infants are at high risk of influenza so it is important to immunise those around them to stop the spread of influenza to them.
+The risk of exposure to the influenza virus is higher and, for pregnant women, so is their risk of influenza disease and serious complications.

 It is also important for all people working with children, and especially young babies, to be vaccinated against influenza to reduce the risk of passing influenza onto them.